Re-inventing how Canadians stay in touch.

 “Well-managed livestock grazing is consistent with net carbon sequestration and storage in grasslands across the Great Plains.
 We can sink vast amounts of carbon into soils, offsetting emissions by industry, vehicles and more,” said Boyce.

-Less than 10 percent of ranchers use this model, Boyce explained, but he noted that number is set to increase.
+Less than 10 per cent of ranchers use this model, Boyce explained, but he noted that number is set to increase.

 “We are seeing an increased push toward carbon capture globally and associated valuation by governments.
 This offers financial incentives to maintain permanent grassland cover and to manage livestock carefully to ensure capacity of the grassland to sequester and store carbon,” he said.